fpagliughi/rust-industrial-io/README.md

 But then, finding hardware is very efficient in that it just searches through the data structures in the context.
 A call like `ctx.find_device('adc0')` just looks for a string match in the list of hardware devices, and the pointer returned by the underlying library call is juts a reference to an existing context data structure.

 Nothing is created or destrioyed when new Rust hardware structures are declared, such as `Device` or `Channel`.
 Therefore the Rust structures can easily be cloned by copying the pointer to the library structure.

-These structs can not be sent across threads (as described in the next section), so this does not create race conditions for the context structure, since all the references live within the same thread.
+Note that there is a slight confusion around "cloning" a Context.
+In the Rust library, the C context is wrapped by an `InnerContext` object.
+The `Context` is just a thread-safe, reference counted smart pointer to that inner context.
+Thus, cloning a Rust `Context` just creates a new, shared pointer to the existing C conext.
+This makes it easy to share the context and guarantee it's lifetime between multiple `Device` objects created from it.
+The C context will automatically be destroyed when the last device or other context reference goes out of scope.
+The application does not need to manually track and delete the context.

+Often, however, when using separate threads to manage each device, it can be more efficient to create a separate C context for each thread.
+To do this, a "deep" clone of the `Context` is necessary.
+This is simply a clone of the `InnerContext`, and creating new smart pointers around that inner context.
+So it is a clone of the `InnerContext` which actually makes a copy of the C library context.

 ### Thread Safety

-The contexts and devices in the underlying _libiio_ are not thread safe.
-Therefore, neither are the wrapped versions in this Rust library.
-But the Rust library will enforce the thread safety requirements.
-For the most part, objects from this library are neither `Send` nor `Sync`.

-A `Context` object can only be used in a single thread, and all the devices, channels, and buffers derived from it can only be used in the thread in which the context was created.
+Early versions of this library (v0.4.x and before) were written with the belief that the underling _libiio_ was not thread-safe.
+Some public information about the library was a little misleading.
+With input from some of the maintainers of the library and additional information, thread restrictions are slowly being lifted from this library.

+Starting in v0.5, the following is now possible:

+- `InnerContext`, which actually wraps the C library context, is now `Sync` in addition to being `Send`.
+It can be shared between threads.
+- `Context` is now implemented with an `Arc` to point to its `InnerContext`.
+So these references to the inner context can be sent to differet threads and those threads can share the same context.
+- The `Device` objects, which hold a `Context` reference, are now `Send`.
+They can now be moved to a different thread than the one that holds the context.
+- For now, the `Channel` and `Buffer` objects are still `!Send` and `!Sync`, and need to live in the same thread with the `Device`, but these restrictions may be loosened as we figure out what specific operations are not thread safe.
+- The `Buffer::refill()` function now take a mutable reference to self, `&mut self`, in preparation of loosening thread restrictions on the buffer.
+The buffer definitely can not be filled by two different threads at the same time.

-The _physical_ devices described by an IIO context can sometimes be manipulated by different threads.
-This is highly hardware dependent, but when allowed, there way to so it is to use a separate `Context` instance for each thread.
+Even with these new thread capabilities, when the _physical_ devices described by an IIO context can be manipulated by different threads, it is often still desirable to use a separate `Context` instance for each thread.
 There are two ways to do this:

 1. Simply create a new `Context` object in each thread using the same URI, etc.
 2. Create a context and then make clones of its `InnerContext` object and send those to other threads.
 Each one can then be used to create a new `Context` instance in that thread.